Drive

 What is a portable drive and removable disk?

 A portable drive and removable disk is any drive or disk that can be transported between computers.
-Today's most common portable drives are USB card readers, USB jump drives, and USB external hard disk drives.
+Today, the most common portable drives are USB card readers, USB jump drives, and USB external hard disk drives.

 Tip